cloudevents/spec/cloudevents/working-drafts/xml-format.md

 When namespace prefixes are used a prefix of `ce` is preferred but MUST NOT be expected from an XML document processing perspective.

-An XML document preamble SHOULD be included to ensure deterministic processing.
+Where an event (or batch of events) is represented as a complete XML document, an XML document preamble SHOULD be included to ensure deterministic processing.

 ## 2. Attributes